 It is important to discuss the potential risks and benefits of laser cataract surgery with your eye surgeon to determine if it is the right choice for you.

 To prepare for laser cataract surgery, your eye doctor or surgeon will likely provide you with specific instructions.
-Here are some general tips to help you prepare:
+Here are some general tips to help you prepare.
+H3: Arrange for transportation.

 It is important to follow your doctor’s specific instructions to ensure the best possible outcome from the surgery.